-Do NOT make a person throw up unless told to do so by poison control or a health care professional.
+DO NOT make a person throw up unless poison control or a health care provider tells you to.

 Before Calling Emergency

-- Patient's age, weight, and condition
+- Person's age, weight, and condition

-- Time it was swallowed
+- Time the beeswax was swallowed

 - Amount swallowed

-The National Poison Control Center (1-800-222-1222) can be called from anywhere in the United States.
-This national hotline number will let you talk to experts in poisoning.
+Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.